Micah Zandee-Hart

-Micah Arielle Zandee-Hart (born January 13, 1997) is a Canadian professional ice hockey player who is a defenceman and captain of the New York Sirens of the Professional Women's Hockey League (PWHL).
+Micah Arielle Zandee-Hart (born January 13, 1997) is a Canadian professional ice hockey defenceman and captain of the New York Sirens of the Professional Women's Hockey League (PWHL).

+Early life

+Micah Zandee-Hart was born to Mick Hart and Patricia Zandee-Hart on January 13, 1997 in Saanichton, British Columbia.
+She grew up in Brentwood Bay, the youngest of four siblings and began skating at the age of four.
+She played on boys' teams in the Peninsula Minor Hockey Association until the age of 15, when she began attending hockey camps and playing for the Okanagan Hockey Academy U18 team, which is a part of the Junior Women's Hockey League.
+She competed twice for Canada and captained the 2014-2015 team in a silver medal finish in the IIHF U18 Women's World Championship.

 Playing career

-College career
+College

 During her freshman season in 2015–16 at Cornell University, Zandee-Hart ranked third in team scoring and first among defencemen with 18 points.
 Her first goal came on November 20, 2015, against Mercyhurst University, the first game of a five-game point streak.
 She recorded multiple points six separate times.

 In her sophomore year, the 2016–17 season, she was named captain of the Big Red, the second sophomore in program history to be named captain.
 She recorded five goals and 16 points over 32 games, leading the team with five power play goals, 11 power play points, and 56 blocked shots.
 She was a finalist for ECAC Defenseman of the Year.

 Zandee-Hart would not play for Cornell in the 2017–18 season, instead centralizing with the Canadian national team.

 As a junior in 2018–19, she recorded four goals and 21 points in 32 games, including a game-winning goal, her first at the NCAA level, in the March 9, 2019 ECAC semifinal against Princeton University.

 In her final year of college hockey, the 2019–20 season, Zandee-Hart recorded seven goals and 32 points in 31 games, including a career-high four points against Mercyhurst on January 4, 2020.
 Her 1.03 points per game ranked fourth nationally amond defenders.
 She once again led the team in blocked shots with 58, finishing her collegiate career with 225, the most in Cornell history.